Neonatal stroke: Risk factors

 Many different risk factors play a role in causing a neonatal stroke.
 Some maternal disorders that may contribute to neonatal strokes include: autoimmune disorders, coagulation disorders, prenatal cocaine exposure, infection, congenital heart disease, diabetes, and trauma.
 Placental disorders that increase the risk of stroke include placental thrombosis, placental abruption, placental infection, and chorioamnionitis.
-Other disorders that may increase the risk of a neonatal stroke are blood, homocysteine and lipid disorders, such as polycythemia, disseminated intravascular coagulopathy, prothrombin mutation, lipoprotein (a) deficiency, factor VIII deficiency (hemophilia A), and factor V Leiden mutation.
+Other disorders that may increase the risk of a neonatal stroke are blood, homocysteine, and lipid disorders, such as polycythemia, disseminated intravascular coagulopathy, prothrombin mutation, lipoprotein (a) deficiency, factor VIII deficiency (hemophilia A), and factor V Leiden mutation.
 Infectious disorders such as central nervous system (CNS) infection or systemic infection may also contribute.

 Many infants who have a neonatal stroke also follow an uncomplicated pregnancy and delivery without identifiable risk factors, which exemplifies the necessity for further research on this subject.

 Mechanism

 A neonatal stroke in the developing brain involves excitotoxicity, oxidative stress, and inflammation, which accelerate cell death through necrosis or apoptosis, depending on the region of the brain and severity of stroke.
 The pathophysiology of neonatal stroke may include thrombosis and thrombolysis, and vascular reactivity.
-Apoptosis mechanisms may have a more prominent role in developing an ischemic brain injury in neonatal humans than in adult brain ischemia, as a majority of cells die in the environment where edema developed after a neonatal stroke.
+Apoptosis mechanisms may have a more prominent role in developing an ischemic brain injury in neonatal humans than in adult brain ischemia, as a majority of cells die in the environment where edema developes after a neonatal stroke.
 There is an increased inflammatory response after hypoxia-ischemia, which corresponds to extensive neuronal apoptosis.
-Apoptosis involves the mitochondrial release of cytochrome c and apoptosis-inducing factor (AIF), which activate caspase-dependent and -independent execution pathways, respectively.
-Injury may also occur due to O_{2} accumulation via the production of O_{2} by microglia, a type of glial cell that are responsible for immune response in the CNS, but their role in injury after neonatal stroke is still relatively unknown.
+Apoptosis involves the mitochondrial release of cytochrome c and apoptosis-inducing factor (AIF), which activate caspase-dependent and independent execution pathways, respectively.
+Injury may also occur due to O_{2} accumulation via the production of O_{2} by microglia, a type of glial cell that is responsible for immune response in the CNS, but their role in injury after neonatal stroke is still relatively unknown.
 As observed by Alberi, et al., progressive atrophy in the ipsilateral hemisphere over three weeks after the stroke occurred, suggesting that a neonatal stroke has long-lasting effects on neuronal viability and the potential for a prolonged therapeutic window for alleviating the progression of cell death.

 Diagnosis

-Neonatal strokes occur in approximately 1 in 4000 births, but this number is likely much higher due to lack of noticeable symptoms at time of birth.
-They generally present with seizures, but only half to three quarters of cases have identifiable causes.
-Diagnosis often occurs around 36 hours after onset of neonatal stroke due to the interval between stroke and clinical presentation, if any occurs at all.
-Neonatal strokes can be confirmed with neuroimaging or neuropathalogical studies, and other various imaging techniques can be used to diagnose neonatal strokes, such as ultrasound, Doppler sonography, computerized tomography (CT) scan, CT angiography, and multimodal MR.
+Neonatal strokes occur in approximately 1 in 4000 births, but this number is likely much higher due to the lack of noticeable symptoms at the time of birth.
+They generally present with seizures, but only half to three-quarters of cases have identifiable causes.
+Diagnosis often occurs around 36 hours after the onset of neonatal stroke due to the interval between stroke and clinical presentation, if any occurs at all.
+Neonatal strokes can be confirmed with neuroimaging or neuropathological studies, and other various imaging techniques can be used to diagnose neonatal strokes, such as ultrasound, Doppler sonography, computerized tomography (CT) scan, CT angiography, and multimodal MR.